 Mercedes-Benz Hybrid Vehicle – No Start Problem

-Mercedes-Benz hybrid vehicles such as S400 are notorious for having hybrid issues that lead to no-start engine conditions.
+Mercedes-Benz hybrid vehicles such as the S400 are notorious for having hybrid issues that lead to no-start engine conditions.
 The most common Mercedes-Benz hybrid problems that won’t allow you to start the engine are caused by either a faulty power electronic module (part number 0009064703) or a defective hybrid battery.

 Symptoms